Dr. Michael Jankowski

 Together with Martin Gross, I am leading "The Local Manifesto Project (LMP)".
 This app is a new resource for analyzing local party competition by providing scholars with the opportunity to use several text scaling and topic modelling techniques.
 Further information on "The Local Manifesto Project (LMP)" can be found here.

 2018.
-One Voice or Different Choice?
-Vote Defection of EU Member States in the United Nations General Assembly, The British Journal of Politics and International Relations, conditionally accepted (with Nicolas Burmester).
+(Forthcoming) One Voice or Different Choice?
+Vote Defection of EU Member States in the United Nations General Assembly, The British Journal of Politics and International Relations (with Nicolas Burmester).

 2017.
 Ineffective and Counterproductive?
 Evaluating the Impact of Gender Quotas in Open-List PR Systems, Politics & Gender, online first (with Kamil Marcinkiewicz).